Saturday, June 21, 2025

 Here are three easy steps:

-1. find a quiet place – it could be your room, a church, or even a quiet place in nature
+• We find a quiet place: this could be your room, a church, or a quiet place in nature

-2. think about something holy – a Bible verse, something Jesus said, or a story from the Gospels
+• We think about something holy: such as a Bible verse, something Jesus said, or a story from the Gospels

-3. be still with God – Talk to God in your heart, and listen for His love in return.
+• We spend time in stillness with God: talk to God in your heart, and listen for His love in return.

-• imagine you’re sitting with Jesus and He says, “Let the children come to me.”
-What would you feel?
+• Imagine that you are sitting with Jesus and He says, “Let the children come to me.”
+(Matthew 9:14) What would you feel?
 What would you say?

 What happens when we meditate?

-• we grow in holiness, because we’re spending time with the Holy One!
+• We grow in holiness, because we are spending time with the Holy One.

-Meditation isn’t hard—it’s just being with God quietly and lovingly.
+Meditation is not hard.
+Mediation is just being with God quietly and lovingly.
 When we meditate and spend time with God, we grow closer to Him.
-It’s a beautiful gift that helps us become more like Jesus every day.
+Meditation is a beautiful gift that helps us become more like Jesus every day.

 Listening with your heart: how contemplation